vonongit/AWS-IAM-Security-Project/README.md

 > Implemented secure IAM infrastructure for a startup that was sharing AWS root account credentials.
 This project established proper role-based access control (RBAC) and eliminated critical security vulnerabilities.

-🚨 VIEW DOCUMENTATION.md TO SEE FULL JOURNEY OF PROJECT 🚨
+🚨 View "DOCUMENTATION.md" to see full journey of the project 🚨

 ---